jeka-dev/jeka/docs/articles/listicle-why-i-made-it.md

 Traditional Java build tools are written in *Java* but expose an external DSL API (XML, Kotlin, etc.) to configure them.
 This approach isolates public from internal API but makes tools more tedious to extend and harder to debug.

 I would expect a build tool that I can configure or extend using simple stupid Java.
-I would like to tacle build/delivery complexity the same way I do for production code.
+I would like to tacle build/delivery complexity the same way I do for regular code.

-JeKa includes a comprehensive Java library for building projects, and a thin layer of reusable components that can be manipulated directly from Java code.
+By featuring a comprehensive Java library for building projects and a lightweight layer of reusable components, Jeka can be used as a pure Java build tool, with straightfoward configuration, extension and troubleshooting.

-This makes JeKa straightforward to extend, debug and troubleshoot with, as there is no extra layer between user code and the processing code.

 ## 3. Portability without Containers
 Traditional build tools, often rely on the presence of a specific JDK or other third-party tools on the host machine.
 These dependencies make builds less portable, as some requirements are either implicit or accessible only within specific container images.

-I would expect a sour
+I would project source repo to be built from anywhere, with a very limited prerequisites, either it be on windows, Linux or macOS, without installing software or setting environment variables.

 JeKa approaches this differently by fetching all necessary third-party tools, including the correct JDK and JeKa version, as part of the build itself.
 This way, tool dependencies and their versions become a defined part of the build process, making builds more portable, consistent, and reproducible across different environments, from Windows workstations to cloud CI/CD.